Olentzero: The legend

 There are many variations to the Olentzero traditions and stories connected to him, sometimes varying from village to village.
 The first written account of Olentzero is from Lope de Isasti in the 17th century: A la noche de Navidad (llamamos) onenzaro, la sazón de los buenos ("To Christmas eve (we call) onenzaro, the season of the good ones").

 One common version has Olentzero being one of the Jentillak, a race of Basque giants living in the Pyrenees.
 Legend has it that they observed a glowing cloud in the sky one day.
-None of them could look at this bright cloud except for a very old, nearly blind man.
+They could not could look at this bright cloud except for a very old, nearly blind man.
 When asked to examine it, he confirmed their fears and told them that it was a sign that Jesus would be born soon.
 According to some stories, the old man asked the giants to throw him off a cliff to avoid having to live through Christianisation.
 Having obliged him, the giants tripped on the way down and died themselves except Olentzero.

 Other versions have the jentillak simply leaving, with only Olentzero remaining behind to embrace Christianity.

-Parts of Olentzero legend are reminiscent of a prehistoric cult rituals surrounding the winter solstice, such as the involvement of ritual "last meals" and sacrifices of rebirth.